HUMSI — Human Security Initiative

 Jose Hermosillo, a 19-year-old U.S. citizen, was wrongfully detained by Border Patrol in Arizona for 10 days at Florence Correctional Center after approaching an officer for help following a medical emergency.
 The Department of Homeland Security claimed Hermosillo stated he crossed the border without authorization and was a Mexican citizen, but Hermosillo disputes this account, saying he cannot read and did not understand the document he signed.
 His family provided his birth certificate to secure his release after a court hearing.

-Venezuelan man detained in Miami during traffic stop despite active asylum case
+Venezuelan asylum applicant detained in Florida traffic stop

 Apr 8, 2025Miami, FLVenezuela